Laguna-Games/sss_mvp/README.md

     --signature "$SIGNED_MESSAGE"
 ```

-Note that this transaction will fail if `--new-value` is set to anything other than the one in the signed
+This transaction will fail if `--new-value` is set to anything other than the one in the signed payload,
-payload, if `--block-deadline` is set to anything other than the one in the signed payload, or if the
+if `--block-deadline` is set to anything other than the one in the signed payload, or if the block deadline
-block deadline has already expired.
+has already expired.